coq-community/tarjan/README.md

 ## Proof of Kosaraju strongly connected component algorithm
 * Kosaraju.v: proof of Kosaraju connected component algorithm

+## Extra library files
+* bigmin.v: extra library to deal with \min(i in A) F i
+* extra.v: naive definitions of strongly connected components and various basic extentions of mathcomp libraries on paths and fintypes.

 # Authors:

 Cyril Cohen, Jean-Jacques Lévy and Laurent Théry